raeginez/railsproject/README.md

 - Searching for an Item:

   You can view items for sale by selecting their category.
-Simply clicking on the images on the home page or alternatively you can select the category links in the top navigation bar.
+Simply click on the images on the home page or alternatively you can select the category links in the top navigation bar.
 (Future enhancement is to add a search function)

 - Purchasing an Item: